Wynton McManis

-Wynton McManis (born September 20, 1994) is a gridiron football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
-He played college football at University of Memphis and was signed by the San Francisco 49ers as an undrafted free agent in 2016.
+Wynton McManis (born September 20, 1994) is an American professional football linebacker for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a two-time CFL All-Star and a three-time Grey Cup champion after winning with the Calgary Stampeders in 2018 and with the Argonauts in 2022 and 2024.

+College career

+McManis played college football for the Memphis Tigers from 2012 to 2015.
+He played in 47 games where he had 111 total tackles, 9.5 tackles for a loss, 2.5 sacks, two forced fumbles, one fumble recovery, and two pass breakups.
+He was a team captain in his senior year with the Tigers.

 Professional career

 San Francisco 49ers

-On May 12, 2016, the San Francisco 49ers signed McManis as an undrafted free agent following the 2016 NFL Draft.
-He was released on August 27, 2016 and was signed to the practice squad on November 29, 2016.
-On December 23, 2016, the 49ers promoted McManis to their active roster from their practice squad after placing Torrey Smith on injured-reserve.
-He made his professional debut the following day in a 22–21 victory over the Los Angeles Rams.
+On May 12, 2016, the San Francisco 49ers signed McManis as an undrafted free agent following the 2016 NFL draft.
+He was released on August 27, 2016, and was signed to the practice squad on November 29, 2016.
+On December 23, 2016, the 49ers promoted McManis to their active roster from their practice squad after placing Torrey Smith on injured reserve.
+He made his professional debut the following day in a 22–21 victory over the Los Angeles Rams, appearing in one snap on defense and two snaps on special teams.
+He also played in the January 1, 2017 game against the Seattle Seahawks, playing 16 snaps on special teams.
 On May 2, 2017, McManis was waived by the 49ers.

 Calgary Stampeders

-McManis signed with the Calgary Stampeders on June 17, 2017.
+McManis signed with the Calgary Stampeders on June 17, 2017, at the conclusion of the team's training camp.
+He made his CFL debut in week 3 on July 8, 2017, against the Winnipeg Blue Bombers, where he had two defensive tackles and two sacks.
+He played in 12 regular season games where he had two defensive tackles, seven special teams tackles, and two sacks in 2017.

+In 2018, McManis played in 16 regular season games, starting in one, where he had 16 defensive tackles, 25 special teams tackles, one forced fumble, and one fumble recovery.
+He also made his post-season debut, playing in two games, including the 106th Grey Cup, where he had two special teams tackles and one fumble recovery in the Stampeders' 27–16 victory over the Ottawa Redblacks.
+In the 2019 season, McManis became a regular starter where he played and started in 15 regular season games, recording 86 defensive tackles, nine special teams tackles, four pass knockdowns, two sacks, one forced fumble, and one fumble recovery.
+He also had eight defensive tackles in the team's West Semi-Final loss to the Blue Bombers.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, McManis chose to opt-out of his contract with the Stampeders.